 Two-thirds of US shoppers typically start their search for new products on Amazon, according to a March 2019 Feedvisor study that polled respondents who have purchased from the marketplace in the past two years.
 By contrast, two in 10 respondents use a search engine like Google, and just 3% look to another marketplace.

 For 20 years, CMOs have viewed homepage traffic as the most important measure of success for their digital marketing initiatives.
 But today, the customer funnel now exists off your website and in other places like apps, maps, voice assistants and more.

 The fashion resale market has grown 21 times faster than the traditional retail market over the past three years, according to a January 2019 report from online resale marketplace thredUP.

-In the latest episode of "Behind the Numbers," eMarketer principal analyst Andrew Lipsman assesses the significance of eBay’s entry into the grocery delivery space.
+In the latest episode of "Behind the Numbers," eMarketer principal analyst Andrew Lipsman discusses how direct-to-consumer brands find success in creating personal relationships with their customers.

 Younger, digitally engaged consumers love to use almost any technology that might make their buying process more self-sufficient, whereas traditional consumers are driven more by cost and ease of use.

 Busy, dual-income households increasingly demand time-saving meals, but don't want to sacrifice quality.
 For many, the go-to solution has been meal kits, which marketers have touted as healthy, convenient alternatives to traditional home cooking.